daq-tools/skeem/README.rst

 - `Google Cloud Storage`_
 - `HTTP`_

-Please note that Skeem is alpha-quality software, and a work in progress.
+Please note that Skeem is beta-quality software, and a work in progress.
 Contributions of all kinds are very welcome, in order to make it more solid.
 Breaking changes should be expected until a 1.0 release, so version pinning is recommended, especially when you use it as a library.